 Since the data to be used for the development of these capital requirements is not available to us, we have made no attempt to quantify the overall impact of these requirements.
-We suggest revisiting all aspects of this methodology: assumption setting, regulatory issues, hedge evaluation, standards, results in practice, areas in need of clarification, etc, after two years of regulatory filings.
-This Work Group would be glad to assist in such review.
+We suggest revisiting all aspects of this methodology after two years of regulatory filings, including but not limited to assumption setting, regulatory issues, hedge evaluation, standards, results in practice, and areas in need of clarification.
+C3WG would be glad to assist in such review.